What is uPVC and Is it a Sustainable Construction Material for Doors and Windows?

-A material that’s been sparking conversation is uPVC.
-With a longer life cycle than traditional materials thanks to its strength, many architects and builders are asking – is uPVC truly sustainable and how can it be used?
+A material that’s been sparking conversation is unplasticised polyvinyl chloride, uPVC.
+With a longer life cycle than traditional materials thanks to its strength and durability, many architects, builders, and even homeowners are asking – is uPVC truly sustainable and how can it be used?

 We recently broke down the benefits of uPVC on our podcast ThermoTalk.
 Let’s look at what it is, where it is used, plus how it improves the overall sustainability score of a property.